GuideDecember 11, 202514 min read

 • Energy intensive: Growing diamonds requires significant electricity

-• Varies by source: Carbon footprint depends heavily on energy source (renewable vs. fossil fuels)
+• Varies by source: Carbon footprint depends on energy source (renewable vs fossil fuels)

 Natural Diamond Industry Response